 Parents often leave no room for their children to express their opinions.
 They may be too busy or think that their children are not old enough to have a say in decisions.
 However, it is important to involve your children in family decisions whenever possible.

 Children feel more invested and empowered when they are included in the decision-making process.
 They are also more likely to cooperate with plans that they have had a hand in creating.
-The next time you’re facing a family decision, try involving your children in the process.
+The next time you’re facing a family decision, try involving your children in the process especially if you have a strong-willed child.
 You may be surprised at how much they have to contribute.

 Trick 2: Pause and hear what your child has to say before moving on.